The Zuni Show 2017 is coming!

 J. Montano, Santa Fe

 The Keshi Foundation is a 501(c)(3) nonprofit organization.
+It is a public charity.
 Contributions to the Keshi Foundation are tax-deductible to the extent permitted by law.
 The Keshi Foundation's tax identification number is 81-1281019.

 The Keshi Foundation provides pathways to benefit the People of the Zuni Pueblo through their arts and education.
 The Zuni Show: Art of the Zuni Pueblo is being sponsored by the Keshi Foundation.